Keyboard shortcuts

 cp /usr/share/doc/wayscriber/config.example.toml ~/.config/wayscriber/config.toml

-If you built from source, use the repo file at code/config.example.toml.
+If you built from source, use the repo file at config.example.toml.
+Some distros may install the example under /usr/share/doc/wayscriber/ (path can vary by package).

 Restart Wayscriber after changing the config to ensure settings apply.